Skip to content

 • All GPUs in the all-reduce wait for the retransmitting GPU

-• Sustained drops cause GPU utilization collapse at scale
+• Sustained drops cause measurable GPU step-time inflation at scale

-Achieving lossless transport requires Priority Flow Control (PFC) to pause traffic before buffers overflow, combined with ECN (Explicit Congestion Notification) and DCQCN (Data Center Quantized Congestion Notification) to signal senders to slow down before PFC kicks in.
+Achieving near-lossless transport requires Priority Flow Control (PFC) to pause traffic before buffers overflow, combined with ECN and DCQCN to signal senders to slow down before PFC kicks in.
 The goal is to keep PFC pause frames to near zero during normal operation, using ECN/DCQCN as the primary congestion signal.
 When you see sustained PFC pauses, it means the fabric is under-provisioned for the traffic load — adding 800G spine bandwidth is usually the fix.

 RDMA Fabric Tuning Checklist